Getting to Meteora from Thessaloniki

 At the train station, you can choose one of the trains to reach Kalampaka, which is the city below Meteora.

 Kalampaka is a terminal station, meaning that if you get on a direct train you won’t have to worry about getting off at the right station.
 It will be the last one!

 Please take into consideration that some train routes change to Paleofarsalos station.
-You should be aware if your train is a direct one or not.
+You should be aware of your train if is a direct one or not.

 Getting a bus from Thessaloniki to Meteora is as easy as it is getting a train!
-Again, there are two ways you can reach the bus station (KTEL), public buses and taxi.
+Again, there are two ways you can reach the bus station (KTEL), public buses and taxis.